TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 2/2 Peter 2.15.md

 ---

-forsaking the right way, they went astray, having followed the way of Balaam the [son] of Beor, who loved the hire of wrong-doing;
+forsaking the right way, they went astray, having followed the way of Balaam the son of Beor, who loved the wages of wrongdoing;